How Kendall and Kylie Jenner Survived the Reality Show Kids Curse

 Kendall and Kylie took notes and learned how not to make the same mistakes.
 It was like a blueprint for what not to do—when you've seen the repercussions of excess firsthand, you develop an aversion to it, repelled by the consequences or backlash or simply the hangover.

 Beyond all the 'Do as I say, not as I do' note-taking, the youngest sisters have a highly developed work ethic.
-Their know the value of a dollar, and more importantly, the value of earning a dollar.
+They know the value of a dollar, and more importantly, the value of earning a dollar.
 Don't for a second mistake them for being provincial, though: They like the finer things in life.
 They need (and, presumably, like) the money that it takes to buy those things.
 But never have they thought that those things would come to them automatically or without proper due.

 They know that to keep living the life they have become accustomed to, they have to put in the time.
 Say what you will about putting a young child through the rigors of a sometimes-grueling production schedule that befits a reality show, but, at least for the Kardashian-Jenners, it conveyed the concept that you wake up every morning to create, to do, to check off lists.
 There's no lounging around and expecting Mom to buy you your Birkins.